 Electric vehicles are now affordable to many car shoppers.
-Although the upfront cost is still typically more than a comparable gasoline-powered car, they do generally have lower operating costs because they run on electricity rather than gas.
+Although the upfront cost is still typically more than a comparable gasoline-powered car, they generally have lower operating costs because they run on electricity rather than gas.
 The exact cost per mile depends on the rate of your electricity and the efficiency of the car itself.

 Keep in mind that some utilities offer lower rates at night.
 It is helpful to know if your utility charges variable rates and to charge up during off-peak times.

-Also, the emissions associated with the electricity varies by source.
+Also, the emissions associated with electricity varies by source.
 EV owners who live in areas where much of their electricity is generated by fossil fuels may opt to install a solar system so they can run the vehicle with clean energy.

 Federal Tax Credit for New Electric Vehicles

-EV buyers can take advantage of a $2,500 to $7,500 tax credit for purchasing an electric vehicle.
+EV buyers can take advantage of up to $7,500 tax credit for purchasing an electric vehicle.
 The size of the credit depends on the price of the vehicle and its battery capacity.
 Tax credits are more valuable to taxpayers than write-offs because they result in a dollar-for-dollar reduction in taxes owed.
 That means that a $5,000 tax credit reduces your tax liability by $5,000.
 Speak to your tax preparer to get more information on how to benefit from a tax credit on your taxes.

 Keep in mind that used electric vehicles do not qualify for the tax credit.
 Also, the tax credit doesn’t result in instant savings.
-You will benefit from the credit after you file your taxes, which is probably months after purchasing the vehicle.
+You benefit from the credit after you file your taxes, which is probably months after purchasing the vehicle.

 It is possible to charge most electric vehicles with a 120-volt plug, but this takes many hours.
 Some EV drivers install a Level 2 charging station at home for faster charging.